• Mattress Guides

 However, you should keep in mind stomach sleeping is the least healthy sleep style because it twists the neck and over-extends the lumbar region, meaning the best thing stomach sleepers can do with a body pillow is use it to help change their sleep position.

 Use a thick rectangular or L-shaped pillow and tilt your body onto it to prevent you from turning onto your stomach during the night.
-These types of body pillows can help you train yourself to sleep on your side.
+These types of body pillows can help you train yourself to sleep on your side and help you sleep better with lower back pain.

 SEE ALSO: Best Mattresses for Stomach Sleeping